learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Agile.md

 ## History

-**Pre-Agile Era**: Before the emergence of Agile, software development predominantly followed the Waterfall model, a linear and sequential approach.
+**Pre-Agile Era**: Before the emergence of Agile, software development predominantly followed the [Waterfall](./Software_Engineering/Waterfall.md) model, a linear and sequential approach.
 In this model, each phase of development, such as requirements gathering, design, implementation, testing, and maintenance, occurs in a strict order, with little room for iteration or revisiting previous stages.

-**Evolution of Iterative and Incremental Development**: The seeds of Agile were sown with the recognition of the limitations of the Waterfall model.
-Iterative and incremental development methods started gaining prominence as a response to the challenges posed by rigid, linear processes.
-These methodologies allowed for the gradual building and refinement of software through repeated cycles of development, providing a more flexible approach.

 **The Agile Manifesto (2001)**: The defining moment in the history of Agile came in 2001 when a group of seventeen software developers, including luminaries like Kent Beck, Martin Fowler, and Alistair Cockburn, convened at Snowbird, Utah, to discuss lightweight development methods.
 The result of this meeting was the creation of the [Agile Manifesto](https://agilemanifesto.org/), a foundational document that articulated the guiding principles and values of Agile Software Development.